cautiousadaptation/Drone-Route-Simulator/README.md

 ## License

-The artifact is licensed under the BSD 2-Clause License; the artifact may not be used except in compliance with the License.
-Conditions to redistribute and use this artifact in source and binary forms, with or without modification, are describe at LICENSE file.
+This artifact is licensed under the BSD 2-Clause License; the artifact may not be used except in compliance with the License.
+Conditions to redistribute and use this artifact in source and binary forms, with or without modification, are detailed in LICENSE file.

 ## Contact
 If you have any problem to use the artifact, please do not hesitate to contact us by sending an email to cautiousadaptation@gmail.com.